willfurnass/sheffield_hpc/README.rst

 Building the documentation on a local Mac machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Ensure Python 3 is installed.
-If you do not already have a python distribution installed, we recommend you install :ref:`Miniconda <Miniconda installer>`.
+If you do not already have a python distribution installed, we recommend you install Miniconda_.
 #.
 Install the Python packages needed to build the HTML documentation.
 If you are using (mini)conda create a new *conda environment* for building the documentation by running: ::

     export PATH=${HOME}/miniconda3/bin:$PATH